- Skincare

 Growing older is a fact of life and sooner or later, signs of aging will start to show on our skin.
 While we can’t control intrinsic aging (that’s all in your genes), we can influence extrinsic aging — the aging that occurs as a result of our environment and lifestyle choices.
-While preventative skin-care like using anti-wrinkle creams and serums can help skin to look younger, there are environmental factors that can impact your skin, too.
-We’ve rounded them up ahead, so you can try to avoid them.
+While preventative skin care like using anti-wrinkle creams and serums can help the skin look younger, there are environmental factors that can impact your skin, too.
+We’ve rounded them up ahead, so you know what to avoid whenever possible.

 Skin Aggressor #1: UV Rays

 This one comes as no surprise — sun damage is one of the leading causes of wrinkles and premature skin aging.
 If you spend the majority of summer basking in the sun’s rays without protection, you’re not doing your skin any favors.
 Whether you’re spending a day at the beach or sitting in front of your computer, SPF is crucial.
-There are a few things you can do to help this.
-To start, you can seek shade wherever possible, cover up with protective clothing and use broad-spectrum SPF 15 or higher every day — a combo of all three would be most ideal.
-Be sure to apply SPF to all areas of skin not covered by clothing, regardless of the weather forecast.
+Be sure to apply sunscreen to all areas of skin not covered by clothing, regardless of the weather forecast.
+We love the La Roche-Posay Anthelios Ultra Light Sunscreen Fluid SPF 60.

 Skin Aggressor #2: Smoking

-Smoking damages your skin’s natural collagen and elastin, thereby it can result in loose, sagging skin.
-It is also known to cause “smoker’s face” as detailed by the Mayo Clinic; which is characterized by a dull, sallow and dry-looking complexion.
+Smoking damages your skin’s natural collagen and elastin, which can result in loose, sagging skin.
+It is also known to cause “smoker’s face” as detailed by the Mayo Clinic, which is characterized by a dull, sallow and dry-looking complexion.
 These side effects may be hard for you to see initially, but the longer and more frequently you smoke, the more skin wrinkling you’re likely to have.
-The best way to protect your skin and decrease your chances for premature aging is to stop.
-If you’re a non-smoker but live in close quarters with someone who does, keep in mind that the side effects of secondhand smoke can be damaging to your health and skin, as well.
+The best way to protect your skin and decrease your chances for premature aging is to quit smoking.
+If you’re a non-smoker but live in close quarters with someone who does, keep in mind that the side effects of secondhand smoke can be damaging to your health and skin as well.

 Skin Aggressor #3: Repeated Facial Expressions